viragvoros/cfd-lab/README_GroupA.md

 WARNING:
 * Fluidchen always plots all residual values.
 In simulations where there is no temperature calculated, the residual value for temperature will be nan.
-* In our simulation exmples the volume forces are set to zero.
+* In our simulation examples the volume forces are set to zero.
 That means we will not see velocity developments based on temperature differences.
 Accordingly the residuals for velocity and pressure as well as the SOR-Iterations can be zero.

 This is how the terminal information could look like: